its-dart/dart-tools/README.md

 [Dart](https://itsdart.com?nr=1) is Project Management on Autopilot.

 `dart-tools` is the Dart CLI and Python Library.
-It enables direct interation with Dart through a terminal CLI or through Python.
+It enables direct integration with Dart through a terminal CLI or through Python.

 ## Setup